-- The results clearly show that the metal-on-metal hinge knee replacement carries a high risk of increased levels of systemic metal ions and also local adverse patient’s reactions to metal debris, leading to complicated knee revisions.
-We therefore discourage the use of metal-on-metal hinge knee replacements.1
+- The results clearly show that the metal-on-metal hinge knee replacement carries a high risk of increased levels of systemic metal ions and also local adverse patient reactions to metal debris, leading to complicated knee revisions.
+We, therefore, discourage the use of metal-on-metal hinge knee replacements.1

 And if you are sensitive to cobalt and other metals?
 Then why get a cobalt replacement?

-If you have allergy, imagine carrying that around in your knee.
+If you have an allergy, imagine carrying that around in your knee.